juanpdiaz15/Final-Project-DB/README.md

 ## How to Use

 - Run the application with python app.py.
 The examples of use are inside test_json
-- Access the interface at http://localhost:5000 from your browser.
+- Access the interface at http://localhost:5000 from your browser